 Brain Immune Atlas

 The brain immune atlas provides a resource and visualization tool for assessing the single-cell RNA sequencing datasets generated by the Movahedi lab, which capture human and mouse brain immune cells in health and disease.
 You can visualize the expression of individual genes and/or download differentially expressed gene lists that define immune cell clusters.
 Gene-cell count and cell annotation matrices can be downloaded as well.
-Currently, our website hosts datasets originating from three publications: 1.
+Currently, our website hosts datasets originating from four publications: 1.
 Van Hove et al. Nature Neuroscience 2019; 2.
 Pombo-Antunes, Scheyltjens et al. Nature Neuroscience 2021; 3.
-Shemer et al. Immunity 2020.
+Shemer et al. Immunity 2020; 4.
+De Vlaminck et al. Immunity 2022.

 1. A single-cell atlas of mouse brain macrophages